xba1k/wifi_limon/README.md

 ## Setup

-This code was created using Eclipse IDE with Arduino plugin.
-Eclipse no longer maintains that plugin, and it's no longer available for download from Eclipse Marketplace.
-The code can be compiled using Arduino IDE by concatenating all project files.
+This project was created using VSCode/PlatformIO.

 See settings.h for wifi credentials and various other parameters.